 for the ideal

-ALGOL parser was that it be
+ALGOL parser is that it be

 efficient